sbrekelmans/ltovanitygen/README.md

 - For strings at the start, the program automatically appends "3J"
 - Not all strings/addresses are valid!
 The program does not check for this. for example: an address cannot start with "3JS" or any other capital after "3J".
 - Depending on the length of your string and if it is case-sensitive or not - it could take a LOOOOOONNG time! just try out a single and double character pattern to get a rough idea of how long it will take.
+- Interrupt or end the program at any time with  `CTRL-C`